dnataraj/luna/docs/README.md

-Luna - A Simple Distributed Logger
+Luna - A Simple Distributed Logger (Work in progress)
 ============